shrishti-pillay/breed-finder/README.md

 ## Current works in progress

-1. Updating css file for styling.
-2. Show more than 1 results for prompts
+1. Show more than 1 results for prompts

+## Updates

+### 13/07
-3. Allow users to upload images as input as well.
+- Accept both images and text as input
+- Added css styling for app